-Here are three top methods for handling cursor in CICS screens.
-These methods useful for your project and interviews.
+Here are three effective methods for managing the cursor in CICS screens.
+These methods will be beneficial for your projects and interviews.

 CICS – How to Handle Cursors